 Pegasus: SC asks West Bengal to show restraint on judicial inquiry into surveillance allegations

-The top court also said that it will pass a comprehensive order in the case next week.
+The court also said that it will pass a comprehensive order on a batch of petitions on the Pegasus row next week.

 The Supreme Court on Wednesday asked the West Bengal government to “show restraint” in relation to the state’s judicial inquiry into the allegations of surveillance against the government using the Pegasus spyware, Live Law reported.